apache/activemq-artemis/docs/user-manual/en/management.md

 ```

 This exposes the agent remotely on the port 1099.
 If you were connecting via
-jconsole you would connect as a remote process using the service url
+JConsole you would connect as a remote process using the service url
 `service:jmx:rmi:///jndi/rmi://localhost:1099/jmxrmi` and an appropriate user
 name and password.